slsa-framework/slsa-github-generator/BYOB.md

 The diagram below depicts the different components of the BYOB framework.

 The Build Your Own Builder (BYOB) framework makes it simple to make an existing GitHub Acton SLSA3 compliant.
-You delegate orchestration and provenance generation to the BYOB framework.
-You need not be aware of reusable workflows, signing, intoto, Sigstore and other shenanigans.
+By delegating orchestration and provenance generation to the BYOB framework., you need not be aware of reusable workflows, signing, intoto, Sigstore and other shenanigans.

 ### Project Workflow (PW)